privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/technical-references/smart-contracts/Poll.md

 }
 ```

-The function will store the state root from the MACI contract, create a commitment by hashing this merkle root, an empty ballot root stored in the `emptyBallotRoots` mapping, and a zero as salt.
+The function will store the state root from the MACI contract, create a commitment by hashing this merkle root, an empty ballot root stored in the `emptyBallotRoot` variable, and a zero as salt.
 The commitment will be stored in the `currentSbCommitment` variable.
 Finally, it will store the total number of signups, and calculate the actual depth of the state tree.
 This information will be used when processing messages and tally to ensure proof validity.

-The `emptyBallotRoots` mapping is used to store the empty ballot roots for each vote option tree depth.
+The `emptyBallotRoot` value is used to store the empty ballot root for the configured vote option tree depth.
 For instance, if the vote option tree depth is 5, a build script will generate the following values (this assumes that the state tree depth is 10):

 ```javascript
 emptyBallotRoots[0] = uint256(16015576667038038422103932363190100635991292382181099511410843174865570503661);